 How to Apply

-REGISTER YOUR INTEREST Applicants for RUM Joint PhD projects should: Identify a project of interest Register their interest with the project supervisor based at the University of Melbourne, including the following information: Name, contact details Joint PhD project of interest Cover Letter, CV and Transcript Any supporting documentation Note, all applicants are required to meet the entry requirements for a PhD at …26/09/2019 Joint PhD Proje...
+REGISTER YOUR INTEREST Applicants for RUM Joint PhD projects should: Identify a project of interest Register their interest with the project supervisor based at the University of Melbourne, including the following information: Name, contact details Joint PhD project of interest Cover Letter, CV and Transcript Any supporting documentation Note, to be considered for the joint PhD program, all applicants are required to …26/09/2019 Joint PhD Proje...

-Current RUM Joint PhD research projects scheduled to commence in 2020 are listed below.
+Current RUM Joint PhD research projects scheduled to commence in 2020 and 2021 are listed below.

 Boundary layers with embedded streamwise vortices